lambda-dom/trisagion/docs/readme.md

     | T_n a_n
 ```

-Assume parsers `p_i :: Parser s e_i a_i`; assume furthermore that the formats for `a_i` are _disjoint_ in the sense that for every input `xs :: s`, at most only one of the parsers `Parser s e_i a_i` will succeed.
+Assume parsers `p_i :: Parser s e_i a_i`; assume furthermore that the formats for `a_i` are _disjoint_ in the sense that for every input `xs :: s` at most one of the parsers `Parser s e_i a_i` succeeds.
 Then we could get a parser for `T a_0 ... a_n` by trying each `p_i` in turn and returning the result of the first success; this can be written as,

 ```haskell
 p :: Parser s e (T a_0 ... a_n)
 p = (bimap f_0 T_0) <|> ... <|> (bimap f_n T_n)
 ```

 where `(<|>)` is the choice operator.
-In order to accomplish this, we will rely on implementing a parser combinator
+To implement choice, we rely on the parser combinator

 ```haskell
 observe :: Parser s e a -> Parser s Void (Either e a)
 ```

-that implements backtracking.
-Specifically, the `observe` parser runs the argument parser and if it succeeds return the result as a `Right` while if it errors, backtrack and return the error as a `Left`.
-In order to implement the backtracking bit, we need to be able to probe and change the input state `s` of the parser, so let us start with that first.
+implementing backtracking.
+Specifically, the `observe` parser runs the argument parser and if it succeeds it returns the result as a `Right` while if it errors, it backtracks and returns the error as a `Left`.
+In order to implement the backtracking part, we need to probe and change the input state `s` of the parser, so let us start with that first.

 #### A. 3.
 4. 1.
 The `MonadState` typeclass.